30 of the best collective nouns

 So come on Australia, let’s make a new one stick.
 Use it widely and often.
 What about a muddle of wombats?

-Some of the best collective nouns
+List of collective nouns

 Bask of crocodiles